vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ## Result and conclusion

 We explained how to query an inventory document from SAP and submit new numbers back to the system.
 Let's take a look at the demo video again.
 But remember, this is just a simple example.
 A production-ready solution would need additional features to make the application more robust.
 For example:
-- Material text in addition to the material number.
+- Material text, in addition to the material number.
 - Value help, for selecting an inventory document.
 - Better checks to ensure that the user has filled all text inputs correctly.
 - Proper handling of error messages, instead of just displaying them.